 c.
 Set REF LEVEL for a signal amplitude of about seven divisions.
-Reduce FREQ SPAN/DIV to 100 kHz, cancel PHASE LOCK (if Option 03 instrument), and adjust FRE-QUENCY to center the signal on screen.
-Allow a period of at least 30 minutes at fixed frequency before proceeding with drift check.

-d.
-If the instrument has digital storage (Option 02), select VIEW B, SAVE A, and MAX HOLD; cancel VIEW A.
+Reduce FREQ SPAN/DIV to 100 kHz, cancel PHASE LOCK (if Option 03 instrument), and adjust FREQUENCY to center the signal on screen.
+Allow a period of at least 30 minutes at fixed frequency before proceeding with drift check. d.
+If the instrument has digital storage (Option 02), select VIEW B, SAVE A, and MAX HOLD, cancel VIEW A.

 e.
 Check frequency drift over the specified period.
-If the instrument has digital storage, activate MAX HOLD to observe drift (see Fig. 3-6).
-If the instrument does not have digital storage, measure drift by observing the drift of the marker over the time period.
+If the instrument has digital storage, activate MAX HOLD and measure drift as the increased width of the marker over the specified time period.
+(See Fig. 3-6.)
+If the instrument does not have digital storage, measure drift by observing the change in position of the marker over the time period.